commercialhaskell/stack/doc/install_and_upgrade.md

                     ~~~

                     Note that the tests fail on NixOS, so disable them with
                     `--no-check`.
-Also, Haddock currently doesn't work for
+Also, Haddock currently does not work for
                     Stack, so `--no-haddock` disables it.

                 3. Install Stack to your user profile with the command: